tldr-pages/tldr/pages/linux/abroot.md

 `sudo abroot shell`

-- Execute a command in the transactional shell in the future root partition and switch to it on the next boot:
+- Execute a specific command in the transactional shell in the future root partition and switch to it on the next boot:

-`sudo abroot exec {{command}}`
+`sudo abroot exec "{{command}}"`

 - Install specific packages in the host inside the transactional shell in the future root partition and switch to it on the next boot: